railwayapp/docs/src/pages/databases/database-view.md

 ## NoSQL Interfaces

-For non-structured data, Railway has interfaces that permit users to add and edit data within the plugin.
+For non-structured data, Railway has interfaces that permit users to add and edit data within the service.

 ### Redis View